-The need to recognize and support students of concern didn’t simply stop when Coronavirus affected college campuses.
+The need to recognize and support students of concern didn’t simply stop when Coronavirus affected our schools.
 In fact, for many, the number of student’s needing support increased while options for supporting them, decreased.
-Now that almost every institute of higher education in the country has gone to virtual instruction and remote ways of connecting and supporting students, Behavioral Intervention Team (BIT) leaders and Case Managers have taken on a new task—identifying creative ways to check in on the students they serve.
+Now that almost all of our country’s institutions and districts have gone to some form of virtual instruction and remote ways of supporting students, Case Managers, School Psychologists, and Behavioral Intervention Team (BIT) leaders have taken on a new task—identifying creative ways to check in on the students they serve.

-Here are a few ways BIT leaders and Case Managers can bridge the virtual gap:
+Here are a few ways Helping Providers can bridge the virtual gap: